joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5945907/2024/11/25/eagles-brandon-graham-injured-tricep/

 **DHL Cargo Plane Crashes Near Airport in Lithuania, Killing 1**\
-`The crash near Vilnius Airport sparked a fire in a residential area, an airport official said.
-Four people were on board.`\
+`The crash near Vilnius Airport sparked a fire in a residential area, officials said.
+One person on board was killed and the other three were hospitalized.`\
 https://nytimes.com/2024/11/25/world/europe/dhl-lithuania-plane-crash.html

 **Your Thanksgiving Day Watching Lineup, Plus 6 Things to Watch on TV This Week**\